ironcore-dev/ceph-provider/docs/proposals/01-storage-encryption.md

 - Object storage encryption

 ### Details
-As of now two types of encryption is supported by Ceph:
+Ceph supports encryption of data at rest, including images, which can be encrypted using the AES-128 and AES-256 encryption format.
+Additionally, xts-plain64 is currently the only supported encryption mode.
+Two types of encryption are supported by Ceph:
 - OSD Level and
 - Block device Level